 The new funding will still not cover the cost of high-quality provisions so we may have to make charges for some additional services which we will make you aware of in the next few weeks.

-With continuing with the scheme we feel we can help highlight to the government what needs to change in the funding structure so we can continue to provide high-quality early learning and childcare in the future.
+By continuing with the scheme we feel we can help highlight to the government what needs to change in the funding structure, so that we can continue to provide high quality early learning and childcare in the future.

 We know that these additional free hours will be great help for families with the cost of childcare.
-If you have any questions, please do not hesitate to contact Jane on 01904 692221.
+If you have any questions, please do not hesitate to contact Jane on 01904 692221 or email@example.com